Islamic Centre for Development of Trade: History

+In February 2022, the Moroccan Association of Exporters (ASMEX) and the Islamic Center for the Development of Trade (CIDC) signed a partnership agreement to develop activities for the benefit of the members of this association, to create partnership links between Asmex members and importers in other countries.

+During the 39th session of the Board of Directors (CA) of the Islamic Centre for the Development of Trade, held on 07 and 08 March 2022 in Marrakech, a new office was formed and is composed of Saudi Arabia, Bangladesh, Cameroon, Ivory Coast, Indonesia, Morocco, Nigeria, Pakistan and Tunisia.

+In a conference organized on May 10, 2022, in Rabat, the Islamic Centre for the Development of Trade announces the holding of the 17th OIC Trade Fair which will take place from June 13 to 19, 2022, in Dakar under the high patronage of President Macky Sall from Senegal.

+In December 2022, the Islamic Development Bank and the Islamic Centre for the Development of Trade recently concluded a workshop on the digitization of services in investment promotion agencies in the Organization of Islamic Cooperation’s member states.

+The Islamic Centre for Development of Trade (ICDT) organized, on March 6th and 7th, 2023 in Kampala, Uganda, the 1st edition of the Coffee Forum of Member States of the Organization of Islamic Cooperation (OIC), in partnership with the Ministry of Trade, Industry and Cooperatives of the Republic of Uganda and the Uganda Coffee Development Authority (UCDA).

+In March 2023, the Islamic Centre for the Development of Trade (CIDC), in collaboration with the Agency for the Promotion of Investments in Mauritania, is organizing the second edition of the investment forum "Investment Days of the Islamic Center for the Development of Trade".

 Investment

 The ICDT conducted several trade developments amounting $271.45 billion in 2005 which increased to $878 billion in 2015.
 The organisation, along with 57 member states made an investment of 223% of its total budget between 2005 and 2015.
 The United Arab Emirates ranks 1st in trade investment of $121.7 billion roughly equivalent to 15.2%, while Turkey has spent $77.8 billion roughly equivalent to 9.7%.
 Saudi Arabia has also contributed within the scope of organisation.
 It has made an investment of $74.3 billion, which is roughly equivalent 9.3%.

 Countries associated with the Gulf Cooperation Council has made an investment of 35% collectively, while Asian countries has made 31% of investment.
 The Middle East countries has made a contribution of 24% while Sub-Saharan Africa contributed with 7%.
 The countries associated with the Arab Maghreb Union has made a contribution of 5% since its association with the ICDT.

 Within the framework of its trade policy, it increases its investment from 18.7% in 2016 to 21.2% in 2018.
 The organisation witnessed a total increment of 13.5% between 2016 and 2018.